YoshihiroIchinose/E5Comp/ExternalSharingMonitoring_en.md

 <img src="https://github.com/YoshihiroIchinose/E5Comp/blob/main/img/Notification6.png"/>

 ### SharingActivities
-Add the following columns other than the title: To make it easier to handle in PowerShell, create columns with alphanumeric names as follows.
+Add the following columns with specified column types other than the title: To make it easier to handle in PowerShell, create columns with alphanumeric names as follows.
 | Column name | Title | User | Guest | Time | Operation | SharedItem | AdditionalData | Notified |
 |-------|----|----|----|----|----|----|----|----|
 | Column Type | Text | Text | Text | Date and time* | Text | Text | Multiple lines of text | Yes/No (Default No) |